marimeryboh/Aeropolis_297281/README.md

 ![PHOTO-2025-01-05-17-38-04](https://github.com/user-attachments/assets/640bbe05-0477-4e71-a593-aecb6663e11e)

-At the beginning of our preprocessing, we attempted to fill missing values using the K-Nearest Neighbors (KNN) imputation method.
+We initially attempted to use the K-Nearest Neighbors (KNN) imputation method.
 While this algorithm is effective in many scenarios, it proved to be too slow for our dataset due to the large volume of missing values and the associated computational complexity.
-Faced with this challenge, we sought an alternative solution.
+Given this challenge, we sought an alternative solution.
 After examining the correlation of missing values across features, we concluded that the missing data appeared independently in each column.
 This observation indicates that the dataset follows a Missing Completely at Random (MCAR) pattern.

 ![Unknown](https://github.com/user-attachments/assets/1af660c8-258d-4f69-a630-44da6cf77b4f)